Esri/arcgis-maps-sdk-dotnet-samples/src/WinUI/ArcGIS.WinUI.Viewer/Samples/Layers/AddCustomDynamicEntityDataSource/readme.md

 Configure the custom data source:

-1. Create a custom data source implementation of a `DynamicDataSource`.
+1. Create a custom data source implementation of a `DynamicEntityDataSource`.
 2. Override `OnLoadAsync()` to specify the `DynamicEntityDataSourceInfo` for a given unique entity ID field and a list of `Field` objects matching the fields in the data source.
 3. Override `OnConnectAsync()` to begin processing observations from the custom data source.
 4. Loop through the observations and deserialize each observation into a `MapPoint` object and a `Dictionary<string, object>` containing the attributes.